 Section 2.
 Advance of Expenses.
 The Club shall pay expenses (including attorney’s fees) incurred in defending any action or proceeding referred to in Section 1 in advance of the final disposition of the action or proceeding upon receipt of an undertaking by or on behalf of the Executive Board member to repay the amount if it is ultimately determined that he or she is not entitled to be indemnified by the Club under applicable law.

 Section 3.
 Contractual Obligation.
 The obligations of the Club to indemnify a member or Executive Board member under this Artic le XII, including the duty to advance expenses, shall be considered a contract between the Club and such Executive Board member, and no modification or repeal of any provision of this Article XII shall affect, to the detriment of the member or Executive Board member, such obligations of the Club in connection with a claim based on any act or failure to act occurring before such modification or repeal.

 Section 4.
 Indemnification Not Exclusive; Inuring of Benefit.
 The indemnification and advancement of expenses provided by this Article XII shall not be deemed exclusive of any other right to which one indemnified may be entitled under any statute, agreement, vote of members or otherwise, both as to action in such person's official capacity and as to action in another capacity while holding such office, and shall inure to the benefit of the heirs, legal representatives and estate of any such person.
 The Executive Board shall have the power to give other indemnification to the extent not prohibited by applicable law.

 ARTICLE XIII: AMENDMENTS

 Section 4.
-Adoption: The proposed amendment shall become effective as soon as it is accepted by a two-thirds vote of the members present at any regular or special meeting of the Club held after publication of the proposed name.
+Adoption.
+The proposed amendment shall become effective as soon as it is accepted by a two-thirds vote of the members present at any regular or special meeting of the Club held after publication of the proposed amendment.